 Cate Mahoney completed a GradFUTURES Summer Internship with Ithaka S+R in Summer 2019.
 Below, Cate describes her experiences in the program.

-"I was very curious to see how the skills I’ve gained as an English doctoral student could translate outside of the academy, and ITHAKA S+R seemed like a wonderful new realm within higher ed culture that I didn’t know existed previously.
-I saw two Princeton English PhDs already working there (Colette and Meagan!) , and that made me feel like it could be a place for me too.
-I was hoping to gain practical skills in an office environment, of course, and to get used to working collaboratively with the team I was on, but more than that I wanted to understand this landscape that I wasn’t familiar with.
+"I was very curious to see how the skills I’ve gained as an English doctoral student could translate outside of the academy, and ITHAKA S+R was a wonderful new realm within higher ed culture that I didn’t know existed previously.
+I saw two Princeton English PhDs already there (Colette and Meagan!), and that made me feel like it could be a place for me too.
+I was hoping to gain practical skills in an office environment, of course, and to get used to participating collaboratively with the team I was on, but more than that I wanted to understand this landscape that I wasn’t familiar with.
 Just learning about all the different roles people play in the organization, and how ITHAKA S+R works with universities, was enlightening.

 This experience was vital for my next steps—in fact, I extended my internship until December and I hope to remain closely tied with ITHAKA S+R in the future.
 I need to finish my dissertation this spring, but I feel like I’ve made great collogues and good friends with some of the people at ITHAKA, and will pursue these connections after I’ve completed my PhD."

 "I just wish I had done this earlier in my graduate career, it would have made me feel experienced and ready as I wrap up.
 I’m so grateful to everyone who made this opportunity—and others—possible.
 It’s been a gift."